 - 2 tablespoons Cornflour

-- About 1 to 1 1/2 cup Canola Oil (or any neutral flavoured vegetable oil)
+- 1 - 1 1/2 cup Canola Oil or any neutral flavored vegetable oil

 - Boil the noodles with salt and a teaspoon of oil till al dente.
 My rule of thumb is to boil the noodles for 30 seconds less than the package instructions.

 - Immediately drain them in a colander and wash them thoroughly with cold water.

 - Once they are completely drained, spread them out in an even layer on a sheet or parchment paper and leave them out to dry for 30 minutes.

 - After 30 minutes, sprinkle the noodles with cornflour and toss them well.

 - Heat oil in a cast iron skillet or frying pan till it starts shimmering (350F/ 180C).
 You can drop a small piece of noodle in the oil to check if it's hot enough.
 If there is no movement in the oil when you drop the noodle, it's not hot enough.